mohandesosama/Handwritten-Signing-PDF-Certificates/README.md

 # Sign PDF Files with Handwritten Signature: Python script

 ## The problem
-After giving courses in cisco academey (www.netacad.com), the certificates are not signed.
-See figure below
+After giving courses in cisco academey (www.netacad.com), the course certificates introduced by the website are not signed.
+In some courses, more than 2000 students are enrolled.
+Which makes manual signing of the certificates an infeasible task,  See figure below

 ![without_sign_image](https://github.com/mohandesosama/Handwritten-Signing-PDF-Certificates/blob/master/images/certificate_without_sign.png)